Vashu Bhagnani

 Vashu Bhagnani is an Indian film producer from Mumbai, India who works in Bollywood film industry.

 He launched Puja Entertainment India Ltd. in 1995 with the movie Coolie No. 1 His films include Coolie No. 1 (1995), Hero No. 1 (1997), Bade Miyan Chote Miyan (1998), Mujhe Kucch Kehna Hai (2001), Rehnaa Hai Terre Dil Mein (2001), Om Jai Jagadish (2002), Jeena Sirf Merre Liye (2002) and Shaadi No. 1 (2005).
-His recent ventures are Mission Raniganj (2023), Ganpath (2023), Bade Miyan Chote Miyan (2024).
+His recent ventures include Mission Raniganj (2023), Ganpath (2023), and Bade Miyan Chote Miyan (2024).

 Personal life

-Vashu Bhagnani was born on 19 April 1961 in Kolkata, India.
+Vashu Bhagnani was born on 19 April 1961 in Calcutta, West Bengal, India.
 He is of Sindhi descent.
 He is the son of Lilaram Bhagnani and is married to Pooja Bhagnani, after whom he named his production company, Pooja Entertainment India Limited, founded in 1995.

 Bhagnani's personal life has been marked by both struggles and successes.
 He had to quit school in the sixth standard due to financial difficulties and began selling clothes in various cities to earn a living.
 In 1989, he moved to Mumbai to start his own business, initially working in manufacturing TV parts and clothing before venturing into film production.

-The Bhagnani family is deeply involved in the film industry; His son, Jackky Bhagnani, is an actor, film producer, and entrepreneur who has acted in several films produced by his father.
-His daughter, Deepshikha Deshmukh, is also involved in the family's production business.
+The Bhagnani family is deeply involved in the film industry.
+His son, Jackky Bhagnani, is an actor, film producer, and entrepreneur who has acted in several films produced by his father, while his daughter, Deepshikha Deshmukh, is also involved in the family's production business.

 Vashu Bhagnani's career in film production has seen both highs and lows.
-After a string of successful "No. 1" movies in the late 1990s and early 2000s, he faced financial setbacks with the failure of Anupum Kher's directorial debut "Om Jai Jagadish" in 2002, which led him to temporarily shift to real estate before making a comeback in film production.
+After a string of successful "No. 1" movies in the late 1990s and early 2000s, he faced financial setbacks with the failure of Anupam Kher's directorial debut Om Jai Jagadish in 2002, which led him to temporarily shift to real estate before making a comeback in film production.